-In casual American English, "She wants to join the police academy and become an officer" sounds like "shee WAHNTS tuh JOYN dhuh puh-LEES uh-KA-duh-mee and buh-KUHM uhn AH-fuh-ser".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "She wants to join the police academy and become an officer" as "shee WAHNTS tuh JOYN dhuh puh-LEES uh-KA-duh-mee and buh-KUHM uhn AH-fuh-ser" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on wants, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.